susanBuck/notes/07_Command_Line/03_Windows-Cmder.md

 ## Customizing the prompt
-Done gia `config/prompt.lua` or `config/git.lua` when you're in a git repository.
+Done via `config/prompt.lua` or `config/git.lua` when you're in a git repository.